beauty248/DSA-Documentation/README.md

 The primary sources of Data used here is Data Sale.csv and this is an open sources data that can be freely downloaded from an open source online such as kaggle or FRED or any other data repository site.

 ### Tool used
-- Ms Excel for Data cleaning (Download here)
+- Ms Excel for Data cleaning [Download Here](https://www.microsoft.com)
      - For Data collection
      - For Data cleaning
+          1. Data manipulation
+          2. Data Manching
 - SQL Server ( For Quarrying and Analysis)
 - Power BI(For creating a report)
 - Ms Pwer point ( for presentation)
+-